Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 If the problem is related to the etymology itself (a wrong etymology is associated to the element):
 1. From the etymology window click on the "OpenStreetMap" button
-2. On the left of the opened page check if the `name:etymology:wikidata` or `subject:wikidata` tag is present.
+2. On the left of the opened page check if the `name:etymology:wikidata`, `subject:wikidata` or `buried:wikidata` tag is present.
 If it is, click on the dialog button on the right to add a note to the map and describe the problem
 3. If the tags above are absent, the `wikidata` tag will be present and its value will be clickable.
 Click on it.
    - If the opened page represents the element from the map (not its etymology, not something else), it should contain a "named after" or "dedicated to" relation to the wrong item:
       1. At the top of the opened page click on "Discussion"